wwydmanski/hypertab/README.md

+# HyperTab
 <a target="_blank" href="https://colab.research.google.com/github/wwydmanski/hypertab/blob/master/notebooks/HyperTab_ablation_study.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-# HyperTab

 HyperTab is a hypernetwork-based classifier for small tabular datasets.

 It's especially efficient when the number of samples is smaller than 500.
-The larger the dataset, the smaller is the advantage of using HyperTab over other methods.
+The smaller the dataset, the larger is the advantage of HyperTab over other algorithms.

 ## Installation